XuShenLZ/dataMPC_parking/README.md

 - Edward Zhu, edward_zhu@berkeley.edu
 - Yvonne R. Stürz, y.stuerz@berkeley.edu

 This repository contains all codes for MATLAB prototyping and simulation.
-The Python+ROS implementation on BARC car can be found in [`mpclab_strategy_obca`](https://github.com/MPC-Berkeley/mpclab_strategy_obca).
+The Python+ROS implementation on the BARC car can be found in [`mpclab_strategy_obca`](https://github.com/MPC-Berkeley/mpclab_strategy_obca).

 ## Dependencies
 ### MATLAB: